mage2pro/color/README.md

 The sandbox will show what the module thinks about the images colors:
 ![](https://mage2.pro/uploads/default/original/2X/5/547942b73174491bcd7b8de56e5975ca8d087e38.png)
 Please note that the module uses only color of the `color` Magento product attribute, so to make the module operate more colors, just add more swatches to the `color` attribute.
-You can put some images to the pub/media/mage2pro folder, and

 ## How to buy
 You can buy it with PayPal [here](https://mage2.pro/t/6009).